SICKAG/sick_safetyscanners/README.md

 ### Troubleshooting

 * Check if the sensor has power and is connected to the host.
-* Check if booth sensor and host are in the same subnet e.g. 192.168.1
+* Check if both sensor and host are in the same subnet e.g. 192.168.1
 * Check if the launch file is called with the correct parameters for IP-addresses and ports.

 ## ROS API